subani-in/EkS-ELK-Terraform/README.md

 # EkS-ELK-Terraform
-Creating EKS cluster and configuring logging solution to eks clusters using ELK
+Creating EKS cluster and configuring logging solution to eks clusters using ELK by following terraform modular approach